redwoodjs/redwood/packages/create-redwood-app/README.md

 yarn babel-node src/create-redwood-app.js /path/to/new/redwood-app
 ```

-This will create a new project using the local `template/` codebase
+This will create a new project using the local `template/` codebase.

 > Note: the new project will install with the most recent stable Redwood package version by default